solidusjs/solidus/README.md

 -----

-### Assets
+### Assets and Grunt

 Solidus has the capability to serve any static resource you choose, be it stylesheets, javascripts, images, fonts, flash files, or more.
 Just place your assets in the `assets` directory, and solidus will serve them up.

-While solidus does serve anything in the assets folder, there are a couple conventions that you should follow.
-First, all JavaScript files belong in the `scripts` directory, and all CSS in the `styles` directory.
-These directories have special significance, and their contents are used to produce the final compiled files when solidus sites are served live.
-Here's an example of the folder structure solidus assets:
+When creating a Solidus site, you should always start off using the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template).
+This site template provides a set of [Grunt](http://gruntjs.com) instructions for asset compilation.
+These scripts will do the following:

+- Compile all js in `/scripts/` to `/compiled/scripts.js`
+- Compile all CSS/SASS in `/styles/` to `/compiled/styles.css`
+- Compile all views in `/views/` to `/compiled/templates.js` and `/compiled/partials.js`

+Here's a quick example of a Solidus site's asset structure:

 ```
 assets